Kejawèn: Subud

 Subud was founded in the 1920s by Muhammad Subuh Sumohadiwidjojo.
 The name Subud was first used in the late 1940s when Subud was legally registered in Indonesia.
 The basis of Subud is a spiritual exercise commonly referred to as the latihan kejiwaan, which was said by Muhammad Subuh to be guidance from "the Power of God" or "the Great Life Force".
-The aim of Subud is to attain perfection of character according to the will of God.
+Subud aims to attain perfection of character according to the will of God.
 Only when passion, heart and mind are separated from the inner feeling is it possible to make contact with the "Great Life Force" which permeates everywhere.

 Muhammad Subuh saw the present age as one that demands personal evidence and proof of religious or spiritual realities, as people no longer just believe in words.
 He claimed that Subud is not a new teaching or religion but only that the latihan kejiwaan itself is the kind of proof that humanity is looking for.
 He also rejected the classification of Subud as a kebatinan organization.
 There are now Subud groups in about 83 countries, with a worldwide membership of about 10,000.

 The name Subud is said to be formed from the Sanskrit words susila ("the good character of man"), bodhi ("the force of the inner self") and dharma ("trust in God").

 Sumarah

 Sumarah was formed in the 1930s by Pak Hardo, Pak Soekino and Pak Sutadi, without a formal organisation.
 In those early days, the younger members were taught kanoman, occult practices including invulnerability for knives and guns.
 This was regarded as essential in the struggle against the Dutch colonial powers.
 Around 1950, when Indonesia became an independent nation, Sumarah was streamlined and organised by Dr. Surono.
 The emphasis shifted from magic to "surrender to God".
 From 1957 on internal struggles surfaced between dr. Surono and the founders Pak Hardo and Pak Sadina, leading to a change in leadership by dr. Ary Muthy in 1967.

-Sumarah theology maintains that humankind's soul is like the holy spirit, a spark from the Divine Essence, which means that we are in essence similar to God.
+Sumarah theology maintains that humankind's soul is like the holy spirit, a spark from the Divine Essence, which means that we are, in essence, similar to God.
 In other words, "One can find God within oneself," a belief similar to the "I=God" theory found in Hindu-Javanese literature.

 According to Sumarah theology, man and his physical and spiritual world are divided into three parts: